9 First Day of School Writing Activities your students will love

 There’s plenty in our list above to get your students writing from the get-go, leaving you with some time to put the final touches on those classroom displays.

-And, if you’re still stuck for something to put up, you’ll have a ton of writing examples to choose from when the exhausted pens drop and those little voices rise to say, “Teacher, I’m finished!”
+And, if you’re still stuck for something to put up, you’ll have many writing examples to choose from when the exhausted pens drop and those little voices rise to say, “Teacher, I’m finished!”